 - reward yourself – set yourself some goals and reward yourself when you reach them.
 Your goal could be anything from walking further than last time, to keeping to your exercise plan.

 - if you want to walk more, try checking your progress by using a pedometer.
 This is a small portable device that counts the number of steps you take and the distance you have walked

 - keep going – it might be hard at first, but it does get easier.

 Find out more

-There’s lots more about exercise and tips to help you get more active, especially after a stroke, in our leaflet Exercise and stroke.
+- There’s lots more about exercise and tips to help you get more active, especially after a stroke, in our guide Exercise and stroke.